-Bwindi National Park receives an annual average temperature range of 7 to 20 degrees Celsius with its coldest period falling between June and July while heavy rains are experienced from March to May and from mid October to November.
-The park was established in 1992 mainly to offer refuge to over 400 individuals of endangered mountain gorillas that thrive within its thick jungles and represent approximately half of all the individuals that thrive in the world today.
+Bwindi National Park has an average annual temperature range of 7 to 20 degrees Celsius, with its coldest period falling between June and July.
+Heavy rains are experienced from March to May and from mid-October to November.
+The park was established in 1992 primarily to provide refuge to over 400 endangered mountain gorillas that thrive within its thick jungles, representing approximately half of all individuals in the world today.

 This stunning conservation area is also proud of its unique mammal species that make up a total of around 120 including the 11 primate especially the black and white colobus monkeys, chimpanzees, blue monkeys, red tailed monkeys, olive baboons; 27 frog species, 30 elephants, and not to forget its over 360 bird-life, 23 of which are highly localized Albertine rift endemics and 14 of them can’t be spotted any part of the country (the notable birds include the African green broadbill, brown necked parrot, white tailed blue flycatcher and frazers eagle owl); 324 distinct species of trees with about 10 of them that you won’t get anywhere in Uganda (its afro montane forest features thick under storey of vines, shrubs, and ferns), 200 butterflies with 8 of them that are endemic to the Albertine rift and others.
-The park is surrounded by tribes like the Bakiga, the Bafumbira and a few marginalized Batwa pygmies.
+The park is surrounded by tribes such as the Bakiga and the Bafumbira, and a few marginalised Batwa pygmies.

-What to do in Bwindi Impenetrable Forest National Park
+What to do in Bwindi Impenetrable National Park

 - Mountain gorilla tracking

-For lifetime experiences with these apes, there are 4 main tracking trails where the usual treks start from and they include Buhoma, Rushaga, Nkuringo and Ruhija sector.
-One habituated gorilla family is assigned to only 8 visitors to track each day and gorilla trekking permits cost $600 per visitor.
-Due to high demand, you are required to book for your permit in advance to avoid any kind of disappointment.
+For lifetime experiences with these apes, there are 4 main tracking sectors: Buhoma, Rushaga, Nkuringo, and Ruhija.
+Only 8 visitors are assigned to a habituated gorilla family each day, and gorilla trekking permits cost $800 per visitor.
+Due to high demand, you are required to book your permit in advance to avoid disappointment.

 - Birding

-With over 360 bird species, Bwindi Impenetrable Forest National Park is undeniably one of the birders paradises that shouldn’t miss out in your bucket list.
+With over 360 bird species, Bwindi Impenetrable Forest National Park is undeniably one of the birders’ paradises that shouldn’t be missed off your bucket list.
 While on your birding adventure, you will have a chance to spot out most of the bird species like the African green broadbill, yellow eyed black fly catcher, short tailed warbler, rusty faced woodland warbler, bar tailed trogon, wilcock’s honey guide, Gruer’s rush warbler, dusky crimson wing, kivu ground thrush, white tailed blue monarch and many more.
-For bird lovers, never forget to come with your camera and binocular.
+For bird lovers, never forget to come with your camera and binoculars.

-This is another most remarkable safari activity that shouldn’t miss out in your bucket list.
-Bwindi National Park features a number of hiking trails and each of them rewards visitors with rare tourist attractions.
-Visitors on nature walk along the park have opportunity to spot out most the primates, birds, butterflies, tree species and others.
+This is another remarkable safari activity that you shouldn’t miss out on your bucket list.
+Bwindi National Park features several hiking trails, each offering rare attractions.
+Visitors on a nature walk through the park have the opportunity to spot most of the primates, birds, butterflies, tree species, and others.
 Hiking adventures in Bwindi take visitors through the River Munyanga walk, Rushura walk, the bamboo trail walk, Ivy River walk, Muzabajiro trail, Ruizi river trail and others.

 - Cultural encounters